claydotio/Canvas-Input/README.md

 a version of our API that plays nicely *without* the DOM.
 In doing so, we also needed a way to let users login to their Clay.io accounts, and thus this library was born.

 Another use-case for this might be to eliminate spammers without use of a captcha.
-At least at this point in time, they're not going to catch onto the fact that you are using 'fake' inputs in a &lt;canvas&gt; rather than using a &lt;input&gt;s, and won't be able to insert of a bunch of junk.
+At least at this point in time, they're not going to catch onto the fact that you are using 'fake' inputs in a &lt;canvas&gt; rather than using &lt;input&gt;s, and won't be able to insert of a bunch of junk.

 Demo
 ----